Extending the Feynman variational principle and analytical methods to lattice polarons: Conclusions

 A first important outcome of our analysis is that several approaches traditionally regarded as \textquotedblleft weak-coupling\textquotedblright \ methods exhibit a substantially broader range of validity when reformulated for a finite-bandwidth lattice polaron.
 In particular, the self-consistent Wigner--Brillouin approximation and its improved, variationally consistent variant provide a momentum-dependent polaron self-energy that is free of resonance divergences throughout the entire Brillouin zone.
 The improved Wigner--Brillouin scheme exactly reproduces Rayleigh--Schr\"{o}dinger perturbation theory at zero momentum and yields a polaron dispersion in good agreement with numerically exact results at weak coupling, while remaining qualitatively reliable up to intermediate coupling strengths.
 This makes it a powerful analytic tool for addressing polaron band renormalization, a regime where bare perturbation theory inevitably fails.

 The method of canonical transformations turns out to be particularly revealing in the lattice context.
-While its continuum counterpart, the Lee--Low--Pines approach, is strictly limited to weak coupling, its extension to a tight-binding band unexpectedly captures both weak- and strong-coupling limits.
+While its continuum counterpart, the Lee--Low--Pines approach, is strictly limited to weak coupling, its extension to a tight-binding band captures both weak- and strong-coupling limits.
 In the strong-coupling regime, the method becomes exactly equivalent to the leading-order Lang--Firsov approximation, thereby providing a single analytic construction that interpolates between qualitatively distinct physical regimes.
-The appearance of a non-smooth crossover associated with competing variational minima reflects an intrinsic limitation of the method, but at the same time offers a clear physical interpretation of self-trapping phenomena on a lattice and clarifies why such behavior is absent in the continuum limit.
+It is known that canonical transformation applied to the Holstein model gives exact results in the limits of weak and strong coupling, but it does not capture well the transition region between these two regimes, see for example Ref. \cite{Cheng2008}.
+The appearance of a non-smooth crossover associated with competing variational minima reflects an intrinsic limitation of the CT method, but at the same time offers a clear physical interpretation of self-trapping phenomena on a lattice and clarifies why such behavior is absent in the continuum limit.

 The central result of the present work is the extension of the Feynman variational principle to polarons in nonparabolic, finite-width conduction bands.
 We have shown that the Feynman approach can be reformulated without requiring explicit knowledge of the kinetic-energy functional, by working entirely in momentum space and by treating the trial system exactly.
 This resolves a long-standing conceptual obstacle that had previously restricted the applicability of the Feynman variational method to parabolic dispersions.
-The resulting variational functional yields a rigorous upper bound for the polaron ground-state energy and, at the same time, provides access to the full momentum dependence of the polaron dispersion.
+The resulting variational functional yields a rigorous upper bound for the polaron ground-state energy.

 A detailed comparison with numerically exact methods demonstrates that the modified Feynman variational approach reproduces Diagrammatic Monte Carlo results for the ground state energy with high accuracy over the entire range of coupling strengths.
 Its advantage over the Momentum Average approximation becomes particularly pronounced at low phonon frequencies, where MA requires increasingly elaborate refinements to maintain quantitative accuracy.
 In contrast, the present approach remains uniformly reliable and smoothly approaches the adiabatic limit, analytically reducing to the exact Feynman solution for a continuum polaron as the bandwidth increases.
 This uniform performance across weak, intermediate, and strong coupling, as well as across adiabatic and nonadiabatic regimes, constitutes one of the main strengths of the method.